DiveGearAdvice.comUpdated June 2026

 Mask: Fit Over Features

 Hawaiian diving does not demand specialized masks.
 The consistent visibility and warm water mean almost any quality mask works.
-The [Scubapro Frameless](https://www.amazon.com/dp/B001CF5RVG?tag=divegearadvice-20&ascsubtag=hawaii-dive-gear-guide) fits the widest range of face shapes and folds flat for travel between islands.
-The Cressi Big Eyes Evolution offers panoramic vision that enhances manta ray and whale encounters.
+The [Scubapro Frameless](https://www.amazon.com/dp/B011HLF488?tag=divegearadvice-20&ascsubtag=hawaii-dive-gear-guide) fits the widest range of face shapes and folds flat for travel between islands.
+The Cressi Big Eyes Evolution has panoramic vision that enhances manta ray and whale encounters.

 Fins: Moderate Stiffness